thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ### Step 8.3 Mapping MQTT topic to device name

-In some cases, device name is a part of the MQTT topic.
-In this case you are able to use regular expression to extract device name value.
+In some cases, the device name is a part of the MQTT topic.
+In this case, you are able to use the regular expression to extract device name value.
 This regular expression is configured in the **deviceNameTopicExpression** field.

 See example publish command and mapping (already present in default configuration) below: